mjakob/hgrib/README.md

 ## Contributing

 Issues and pull requests are most welcome!
+In particular, let me know if there is any undocumented part of GRIB API that you would like to have included.

 ## Licenses